Deltares/dfm_tools/README.md

 	- ``conda activate dfm_tools_env``
 	- ``conda install spyder``
 	- ``python -m pip install -e .`` (pip developer mode, any updates to the local folder by github (with ``git pull``) are immediately available in your python.
 It also installs all required packages)
-	- ``conda install -c conda-forge shapely cartopy``(conda-forge channel is necessary since main channel does not have shapely 1.7 and lower is not sufficient for dfm_tools. cartopy also recommends conda-forge)
+	- ``conda install -c conda-forge "shapely>=1.7.0" cartopy``(conda-forge channel is necessary since main channel version is 1.6.4.
+The correct version is available via pip, but then geos dll is not properly linked, this will probably be solved in the future https://github.com/Toblerity/Shapely/issues/844. cartopy also recommends conda-forge channel)
 	- test if dfm_tools is properly installed by printing the version number: ``python -c "import dfm_tools; print(dfm_tools.__version__)"``
 	- open 'Spyder(dfm_tools_env)' via your windows start menu (not 'Spyder' or 'Spyder(Anaconda3)', since dfm_tools was installed in dfm_tools_env)
 - Make your local changes to dfm_tools